-Omninet-Medword LLC coordinates websites dedicated but not limited to the dissemination of information regarding the care and prevention of human developmental disorders - implicitly inclusive of scientific and humanistic aspects of Clinical Teratology, Genetics and the discipline of Dysmorphology.
+Omninet-Medword LLC is dedicated to dissemination of information regarding causes, care and prevention of human developmental disorders - implicitly inclusive of scientific and humanistic aspects of Clinical Teratology, Genetics and the discipline of Dysmorphology.

 Our organization sustains several websites to promote the goals outlined above: CLINICAL EYE OPENERS is dedicated to graphic illustrations of symptoms and signs to prompt clinical recognition and prevention of birth defects and other developmental anomalies; PANDORA WORD BOX concentrates on matters of medical terminology; UTIS is a teratology information system in Ukrainian; IBIS (International Birth Defects Information System) provides information about international sources of information.